cardano-foundation/CIPs/cip-drep-metadata/drep-metadata-cip.md

 - A true value means that the DRep does not want to show up in tooling that displays DReps.
 -- I.e. they do not want to appear in GovTool’s DRep Explorer feature

-#### For Retirement
-There will need to be some way to alert the tools reading the metadata to expect metadata that is for the purposes of retiring the DRep, and therefore to expect the following information.
-`reason`
-- Optional
-- Providing the rationale for why the DRep retired

 ### Application
 DRep metadata must include all compulsory fields to be considered CIP-???? compliant.
 As this is an extension to CIP-100, all CIP-100 fields can be included within CIP-???? compliant metadata.